-Meeting Customers at the Starting Line with Customer Support Portals
+Meeting Customers at the Start with Customer Support Portals

 When customers need help with an issue involving your product or solution, where's the first place they go?
 In the past, customers would call your support team directly.
 Now, they're more likely to search online for answers.
 According to Microsoft's State of Multichannel Customer Service Report for 2016, customers across the world overwhelmingly start their customer service interactions online as opposed to on the phone or in person.
 If possible, people would rather try to handle support issues on their own.